Nevada Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Elko County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Elko County that you need to transfer you would only need to order our forms once for all of your properties in Elko County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Elko County you only need to order once.

 In Nevada, a contract of sale—also known as a land contract, installment sale agreement, or contract for deed—is a type of real estate agreement in which the buyer agrees to purchase property from the seller by making payments over time, but legal title does not transfer to the buyer until the full purchase price is paid.